QuTech-Delft/quantum-inspire-examples/docs/introduction.rst

 Welcome to the Quantum Inspire Examples.
 This introduction will shortly introduce the repository, and it will guide you through the structure, installation process and how to contribute.
 We look forward to working with you!

-The Quantum Inspire Examples consist of a number of iPython notebooks and python scripts with a diverse set of Quantum algorithms that illustrate the possibilities of the Quantum Inspire platform to run more complex algorithms.
+The Quantum Inspire Examples consist of a number of Jupyter notebooks and python scripts with a diverse set of Quantum algorithms that illustrate the possibilities of the Quantum Inspire platform to run more complex algorithms.
 The Quantum Inspire examples make use of: